Huegoxaga/notes/os/linux.md

   - `ls /etc` it will display all files inside the `etc` folder.
   - add `\` before ls to see not colored outputs.
   - `-h` changes the output to be more human readable
+- `lshw` list info about all hardware
+  - `lshw -class network` only list a certain hardware class
 - `lsusb` check all existing USB devices.(debian-based Linux)
 - `cd` Change directory to the directory followed, if nothing followed cd to home dir.
 - `pwd` display the absolute path to the current working directory.